Nicholas-Lucky/IMC-Prosperity-3-Submission/README.md

     # Sell everything for that product
 ```

 #### We also attempted to work with the current positions and position limits of the products, however, due to time constraints, we were not able to implement relevant functionality that we found meaningful.
-We were able to begin implementation to track current positions for our products.
+We were able to begin implementation to track current positions for our products, and store these values in `traderData` for future iterations.

 ```python
 # In round_2.py